SpyrosEvg/CRUDSystem/README.md

 <h2>Introduction</h2>

  - </h3>Overview of the project</h3>
- This project functions as a Database , it has 3 tables User,Printers,Toner.
+ This project functions as a Database , it has 3 tables User,Printers,Toner(see CRUDSystem.png for the database schema).
 CRUDSystem is a system to keep track of users , printers and toners.

  - <h3>Technologies Used :</h3>
     <ul>